Buy tickets now Buy tickets for Kensington Palace

 As you venture further into the apartments you come across some increasingly spectacular spaces, all decorated in the same deep reds and golds.
 The Cupola Room was my favourite.
 The ceilings are hanging with giant chandeliers, and garish gold statues look down from alcoves in the walls.
 It’s not the kind of place you’d come for a lie-down, but it would be good for impressing the neighbours next-door.
 Whilst you’re walking around these bits you’ve got some jaunty Georgian music playing in the background – baroque music by Handel, and bits like that.

 Next up are the Queen’s Apartments, overlooking the Sunken Garden out the front.
-They had a big exhibition on today of royal dresses from the Queen’s own wardrobe, plus some other stuff from Princess Margaret’s and Princess Diana’s.
-They are all set up in dazzling display cases of glass, with bright white spotlights beaming down from the ceiling.
+They had a big exhibition of royal dresses from the Queen’s own wardrobe today, plus a few from Princess Margaret’s and Princess Diana’s, all set up in dazzling display cases of glass.
 It was quite well done I suppose but I’m a bloke, and dresses + bloke = boredom.

 There are lots of copies of Vogue and Harpers on the wall, with little videos playing against the whitewashed walls of Diana dancing with John Travolta and meeting Michael Jackson.
 I don’t think she dated very well… she looks very 80s with her bouffant bob and shoulder pads.